CoinPayments API Documentation

 buttonWidth

-width of the created button
+width of the created button in pixels

 buttonStyle